AliceO2Group/AliceO2/Detectors/Calibration/README.md

 `void finalizeSlot(o2::calibration::TimeSlot<Container>& slot)` : method to process the calibration data accumulated in each TimeSlot;

-`o2::calibration::TimeSlot<Container>& slot emplaceNewSlot(bool front, uint64_t tstart, uint64_t tend` : method to creata a new TimeSlot; this is specific to the calibration procedure as it instantiates the detector-calibration-specific object.
+`o2::calibration::TimeSlot<Container>& slot emplaceNewSlot(bool front, TFType tstart, TFType tend)` : method to creata a new TimeSlot; this is specific to the calibration procedure as it instantiates the detector-calibration-specific object.

 See e.g. LHCClockCalibrator.h/cxx in AliceO2/Detectors/TOF/calibration/include/TOFCalibration/LHCClockCalibrator.h and  AliceO2/Detectors/TOF/calibration/srcLHCClockCalibrator.cxx